zabulus/core/doc/sql.extensions/README.builtin_functions.txt

 ----

 Function:
-    Returns the hyperbolic tangent of a number.
+    Returns the hyperbolic tangent of an angle (expressed in radians).

 Format:
     TANH( <number> )